deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 It took him a while to grieve for himself.
 His free will would die.
 The Great Father was patient, and said nothing.
 Finally, Liree looked up at him, at his impossible *perfectly* beautiful face...

+Even his *eyes.* Terrible, and unyielding.
+But kind too.
+Even maybe a bit hopeful...

+*Fuck.*

 "Will...will it be so bad?"

 "I am very good to my friends, Liree.
 Even in 'yer case where you won't be choosin' it.
 An' it's not a one-way street.
 Thing is?
 I'll be loyal to you forever, too.
 I'll be just as trapped, in a sense.
 So, that's the deal: I'm offerin' you a chance 'ta *serve* an' redeem 'yer honor, an' I'm offerin' you somethin' you straight ain't worthy of.
 Perfect love 'fer perfect obedience.
 So..."

 He let go, and straightened up, then *displayed* the full majesty of his being without moving an inch.
+So hugely muscular and hulking he couldn't *possibly* bulge out any bigger *anywhere* on him.
+So vascular and lean it would have been disturbing on any lesser man.
+So flawlessly symmetrical it almost didn't look real.
+And *beautiful,* first and foremost.
+He was living *perfection* with a nearly to-the-skin clipped stud's coat, and he wasn't even showing off.

-A living god revealed himself without a grunt of effort.
+He smiled, too.
+Not too big, it was a polite sort of thing.
+An invitation, maybe?
+There, before Liree, a living god revealed himself without a grunt of effort.

+And he wanted to be friends.

 "Make your choice, little one."